rdf-elixir/website/content/sparql-ex/sparql-client-configuration.md

 # SPARQL client configuration

 SPARQL.Client uses [Tesla](https://github.com/teamon/tesla), an abstraction over different HTTP client libraries.
 This allows you to use the HTTP client of your choice, as long as a Tesla adapter exists.
-Currently httpc, [hackney](https://github.com/benoitc/hackney) or [ibrowse](https://github.com/cmullaparthi/ibrowse).
+Currently httpc, [hackney](https://github.com/benoitc/hackney) or [ibrowse](https://github.com/cmullaparthi/ibrowse), [gun](https://github.com/ninenines/gun) and [mint](https://github.com/elixir-mint/mint) are supported.

 Without further configuration, the built-in Erlang httpc is used.
 You can use it for simple tests or to keep your dependencies clean, but I recommend using one of the alternatives.
 I've experienced encoding related issues with httpc, which none of the other HTTP clients had.